RocketPuppy/Retrograde/RULES.md

 #### End of Turn

 At the end of the turn all cards that are tapped are untapped.
-All spacecraft regenerate their delta-vee.
 Any end of turn effects trigger here.

 ## Strategic Options